March 24 is observed as World TB day to create awareness about the disease as it is one of the top 10 causes of death worldwide.

 Tuberculosis is categorised into two major parts.

-Latent TB- In this condition the patient do not experience any symptoms.
+- Latent TB- In this condition, the patient does not experience any symptoms.
 The TB bacteria stays inside the patient's body but in an inactive state.
 This type of TB is not contagious.
 But this infection can become active anytime, hence should be treated on time.

 Can TB affect other organs?